 This event is logged in the audit trail when the entity is saved (see chapter 3.3.7.7 Saving).
-The following are recorded in the audit trail report:

 - Unique identifier of the entity. - Reason/report from user for saving the entity (not required). - Reason/report parameters (not required, required if a reason/report with parameters is present).